Dancing to the Rhythm of Refinement—Evolution and Ascension

 My university years brought more emotional expansion, increased social connections, and of course a greater expansion of knowledge on many topics, including the “ways of the world.”
 More significantly was the quantum leap in my own level of spirituality.
 Naturally, accompanying all of this personal progression was personal upheaval and turmoil.

-After experiencing almost five decades of post-college adulthood, my understanding of reality has resulted in that I am very much “at home” wherever I may be in the moment, with whomever I am with and with whatever I am doing.
-As an “elder”—not only in years but in vocation as a pastor and teacher of spiritual principles—I have evolved and progressed from my periodic phases of emotional tumult, intellectual confusion, and at times chaotic life to a dynamic existence of constant challenges, enriching relationships, meaningful work, intellectual stimulation, and spiritual fulfillment.
+After experiencing around five decades of post-college adulthood, my understanding of reality has resulted in that I am very much “at home” wherever I may be in the moment, with whomever I am with and with whatever I am doing.
+As an “elder”—not only in years but in vocation as a pastor and teacher (and continuing student) of spiritual principles—I have evolved and progressed from my periodic phases of emotional tumult, intellectual confusion, and at times chaotic life to a dynamic existence of constant challenges, enriching relationships, meaningful work, intellectual stimulation, and spiritual fulfillment.
 I still experience some of the emotions that cause “pain,” just less often and to a smaller degree, and within the context of a deep-abiding joy, inner peace, and a sense of assurance.

 In my years of searching for “truth” and sense in a world that seemed to lack much sense at times, I have encountered persons, writings, mindal associations, and spiritual experiences that have assisted me in my quest.
 I have experienced times of great distress and disturbance as well as times of stability and “smooth going.”
 In retrospect of having experienced my own “dark nights of the soul” and wandering through the maze of emotions in agitation and thoughts of contradiction, I have always come out renewed, changed for the better, and stronger in my convictions to my higher ideals.
-I have found that often growth and change-for-something-better require a passage through disintegration, which is what Jesus meant when He stated that we need to “die to self in order to be reborn again.”
+I have found that often growth and change-for-something-better require a passage through disintegration, which is what Jesus meant when he stated that we need to “die to self in order to be reborn again.”

 I have also observed that there are many people whose lives remain in a state of commotion and chaos, never finding themselves and their place in the world.
 Why is it that so many souls find their place of peace at the end of their lives on this earth, when they are passing on to the next plane, rather than when they have many years of living still left?
 I think it is because they did not allow for the order that is inherent within chaos to eventually come forth; they did not allow for the divine pattern that is present on all levels of reality to emerge within and around them.